canizalesjaime/Mth4300_algorithms_and_programming/class_notes/week3/operators_and_control_flow-09_10/readme.md

 ```

-## Loops
+## For Loops
 In C++, loops are used to execute a block of code repeatedly.
 The two common types of loops are `for` loops and `while` loops.
-Here's a brief overview of each:
+Here's a brief overview of for loops:

 ### `for` Loop